 By the end of 2022, enterprises’ adoption of cloud solutions will overlap the growth of traditional IT instruments, pushing the cloud computing frontiers forward.
-Moreover, the Gartner survey reveals that investing in cloud architecture services will reach US$63 billion by 2021, compared to US$39.5 billion in 2019.

 The distinguished Vice President Analyst at Gartner, Ed Anderson, thinks that cloud migration opens brand-new opportunities for business growth.
 The embracing of dynamic cloud solutions can dramatically cut costs and increase competitiveness.

 Therefore, we are looking forward to seeing the cloud become a trend in the next two years and bringing the IT companies’ infrastructures to the next level.
 So far, let’s look at common pitfalls and advantages before going to the cloud.

 According to the report by Flexera, 31% of companies would choose the public cloud, while nearly 28% would prefer hybrid cloud solutions.
 But what causes businesses to transfer their IT processes to the cloud?
 There are multiple advantages that organizations from diverse industries can enjoy.

 Essentially, the cloud allows you to eliminate the barriers of extending your IT resources or withdrawing them according to your current demand.
 Thanks to the cloud’s full scalability, businesses can easily adapt their requirements for specific services.
 This is what business executives cannot afford to do with local IT infrastructure.

 Reduced Overall Costs